Connect with us

 NC State Basketball

-Wolferetti: UNC’s 39 FTs vs. NC State were the most they’ve shot in an ACC game since 2007 (in a game that had eerily similar stats and outcome)
+UNC’s 39 FTs vs. NC State were their most in an ACC game since 2007 (in a very similar stat line and outcome)

 Published